Appliance removal, disposal, and recycling

 OPTION 3: Sell Your Appliance

 When your appliance is in good, working condition, you can try to sell it through an online platform or local newspaper.
 The condition and age of your unwanted appliance will determine how much it can be sold for.
 This is a great option for putting a little extra cash in your wallet, plus you’ll be helping someone replace a broken appliance when they might not be able to afford a brand new one.
-You could also put the income towards a new appliance for yourself.
+You could also put the extra income toward a purchasing new appliance for yourself.

 Facebook Marketplace is a tool that allows Facebook users to buy and sell items with people nearby.
 Once you post a picture, description, and price of the appliance you are selling in Marketplace, potential buyers can find it by either browsing categories or searching for related keywords and filtering by price or location.
 When someone decides to buy your appliance, they can contact you to work out the details of the transaction.